kafawi/Daily-Coding-Problem/problems.md

 Do this in `O(M + N)` time (where `M` and `N` are the lengths of the lists) and constant space.

 [solution](SOLUTIONS/p020/concept.md)

+time: about 1h - I wanted to use dataclass and got bonkers with the tests. the task was easy after getting the intersect is more a merge.

+---